Shimizu-Technology/shimizu-order-suite/docs/web_push_integration.md

 1. **Invalid Subscription**: If a subscription becomes invalid (e.g., the user uninstalled the PWA), the push service will return a 404 or 410 error.
 The job will mark the subscription as inactive.
 2. **Missing VAPID Keys**: If the VAPID keys are missing or invalid, the push notification will fail.
 3. **Push Service Errors**: The push service may return errors if the payload is too large or if there are rate limiting issues.
+4. **Development Environment**: Notifications are not sent in development environment by design.

 ### Debugging